hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * the caller can currently only pass variables and not literal values wrt these args.

+  Any function has access to

+  * the global variables,

+  * the local variables, which are defined within a funcion,

-  Any function has access to the global variables, as well as the function arguments specified directly wrt it.
-It doesnt have access to function arguments specified wrt any of its parent callers.
+  * as well as function arguments specified directly wrt it

+  Functions doesnt have access to function arguments or local variables specified wrt any of its parent callers, directly.
+Unless the same is passed to the child function, by passing down the call chain, has functions' arguments.

+  When ever a variable is used, 1st it is checked wrt

+  * the current function's arguments

-  One can define local variables within a function.
-When ever a variable is used, 1st it is checked wrt the current function's local variables list, only if not found, it will be checked for in global variables list.
+  * the current function's local variables list

+  * only if not found in above checks, it will be checked for in global variables list.

   One needs to end the func body with a ret instruction